KentoBaguetti/Netflix-Recommendation-Algorithm/README.md

   6. Finally, the recommend_movies() function takes the user's favourite genres and returns a list of five titles the user should watch

 This program uses collaborative filtering to recommend movies.

+What I learned from this project:
+  1. How to use the PANDAS module
+  2. Improved my efficiency by creating separate functions for certain tasks to reduce repetition
+  3. Improved my skill with simple data structures such as Dictionaries.